Guidelines for Doing Research

 Anyone wishing to access Los Angeles Unified School District (LAUSD) resources to conduct research studies—other than studies conducted by LAUSD—must obtain approval from the Committee for External Research Review (CERR) housed in the Research Unit of the Office of Data and Accountability.
 The following guidelines describe the general principles underlying the review process and the procedure to follow in submitting a research proposal for review.
 Only proposals that have a clear, direct, and immediate benefit to the district in terms of informing practice will be considered for approval.
 We are limited in our ability to provide access to student data.
 Please understand that we can only accommodate requests for data that do not involve merging of data from different sources or across multiple school years.
 If you have any questions, feel free to contact the committee chair, Dr. Katherine Hayes.

-We are accepting proposals to conduct research involving LAUSD resources during the following periods during the 2017-2018 school year:
+We are accepting proposals to conduct research involving LAUSD resources during the following periods:

 Guidelines for External Research Review